simul/simul.github.io/changelist.md

 Fri 17 May : OverrideWind now works to allow precise positioning of 3D cloud layers.
 Click and drag in Cloud Window editor.
 Global wind is now a cosmetic flow, doesn't affect cloud positions.
 Fri 17 May : New 16x11 monospaced font texture.
 D3D11 loads textures as texture instead of as SRV.
 Wed 15 May : Pass framenumber to DisplaySurface to get consistent framenumbers for multiple windows.
-Mon 13 May : Minor fix to CloudWindow UI layout and colours.
-Minor fix for SetCloudConstants() and FillInQueries().
-SetPrecipitationCentre() removed.
-Mon 13 May : Fix sequencer standalone crash.
-Mon 13 May : Fix shader build path for non-Cmake builds.

 <hr>